Skip to content

 JWK Auth Middleware

 The JWK Auth Middleware authenticates requests by verifying tokens using JWK (JSON Web Key).
 It checks for an Authorization header and other configured sources, such as cookies, if specified.
-Specifically, it validates tokens using the provided keys, retrieves keys from jwks_uri if specified, and supports token extraction from cookies if the cookie option is set.
+It validates tokens using the provided keys, retrieves keys from jwks_uri if specified, and supports token extraction from cookies if the cookie option is set.

 INFO